-The Company produces the majority of ink used in its print production, allowing it to control the quality, cost and supply of key inputs.
+The Company produces the majority of ink used in its print manufacturing, allowing it to control the quality, cost and supply of key inputs.
 Raw materials for the ink manufacturing process are purchased externally from a variety of vendors.

-The Company generally cannot pass on to clients the impact of higher electric and natural gas energy prices on its manufacturing costs, and increases in energy prices result in higher manufacturing costs for certain of its operations.
+The Company may not be able to fully pass on to clients the impact of higher electric and natural gas energy prices on its manufacturing costs, and increases in energy prices result in higher manufacturing costs for certain of its operations.
 The Company mitigates its risk through natural gas hedges when appropriate.
 In its logistic operations, however, the Company is able to pass a substantial portion of any increase in fuel prices directly to its clients.